paulwer/prisma-extension-cache-manager/README.md

 **Important Notice:** This will only work for the default caching keys.

+### Deduplication

+When using deduplication a map of running promisses is kept on your local server to deduplicate requests with the same cache-key.

+**Important Notice:** Deduplication is not supported for custom key functions as they determine the cache-key after the execution.

 ### TTL

 You can customize the ttl of the cache key.
 The plugin will use the first ttl only when originaly creating the cache entry.